polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 Client applications use the metadata to interact with the node, parse responses, and format message payloads sent to the node.
 To use the metadata, client applications must use the [SCALE codec library](https://github.com/paritytech/parity-scale-codec?tab=readme-ov-file#parity-scale-codec){target=\_blank} to encode and decode RPC payloads.
-Because the metadata exposes how every type is expected to be decoded, applications can send, retrieve, and process application information without manual encoding and decoding.
+The metadata exposes the expected way to decode each type, meaning applications can send, retrieve, and process application information without manual encoding and decoding.

 ## Metadata Format

-Although the SCALE-encoded bytes can be decoded using the `frame-metadata` and [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec){target=\_blank} libraries, there are other tools—such as `subxt` and the Polkadot-JS API—that can convert the raw data to human-readable JSON format.
+Although the SCALE-encoded bytes can be decoded using the `frame-metadata` and [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec){target=\_blank} libraries, there are other tools, such as `subxt` and the Polkadot-JS API, that can convert the raw data to human-readable JSON format.

 The types and type definitions included in the metadata returned by the `state_getMetadata` RPC call depend on the metadata version of the runtime.
 In general, the metadata includes the following information: